 Working from home?

-And those are our tips on how to go freelance.
 Finally, read this helpful Government online guide on setting up a business.
-It'll ensure you're properly set up and covers just about everything you need to know before you start your own business.
+It'll ensure you're correctly set up and covers just about everything you need to know before you start your own business.